iridium-browser/iridium-browser-ubuntu/extensions/docs/extension_and_app_types.md

 ### Hosted app

 A [hosted app](https://developer.chrome.com/webstore/hosted_apps) is mostly
-metadata: a web URL to launch, a list of associated URLs, and a list of HTML5 permissions.
-Chrome ask for these permissions during the app's installation, allowing the associated URL to bypass the normal Chrome permission prompts for HTML5 features.
-Other than metadata in the manifest and an icon, none of a hosted app's resources come from the extension system.
+metadata: a web URL to launch, a list of associated URLs, and a list of permissions.
+Chrome asks for these permissions during the app's installation.
+Some permissions allow the associated URL to bypass runtime permission prompts of regular web features.
+Other than metadata in the manifest and icons, none of a hosted app's resources come from the extension system.

 A hosted app can declare a BackgroundContents, which outlives the browser and can be scripted from all tabs running the hosted app.
 Specifying